jestem00/zeroart-tezosapp-mainnet/README.md

 All NFT metadata is stored as hex-encoded JSON in (string, bytes)—the TZIP-12 standard approach.

 # 4. Fully On-Chain (No IPFS)
-Unlike many platforms that store the “heavy lifting” (art images, scripts, etc.) off-chain, SaveTheWorldWithArt.io stores everything within Tezos contract storage.
+Unlike many platforms that store the “heavy lifting” (art images, scripts, etc.) off-chain, The Zero Contract stores everything within Tezos contract storage.
 This can be more expensive in terms of storage fees but ensures the data can’t vanish or be changed if an off-chain service fails.

 # 5. File Size Constraints
 Because everything’s on-chain, you currently cap each file at 20KB per minted artifact.
 Larger files or scripts must be chunked or compressed.